 2016 DDA Board Meetings

-The Design Manual was developed to guide the design and redevelopment of the Downtown Spring Lake Village.
+The Design Guidelines were developed to guide the design and redevelopment of the Downtown Spring Lake Village.
 It is intended for use by businesses wishing to locate or improve properties in the downtown.

 A subarea plan that focuses on the M-104 corridor (Savidge Street) and the Village of Spring Lake’s downtown.